-Scorecard LTI (50% of target LTI)
+Scorecard LTI (50% of target LTI for Fiscal Years 2019-2021)

 Scorecard LTI have been a component of our LTI Plan since fiscal year 2010.
-Each year, the Remuneration Committee approves a number of key management objectives and the measures it expects to see achieved in relation to these objectives.
+Each year, the Remuneration Committee approves a number of key management objectives and the results it expects to see achieved in relation to these objectives.
 These objectives are incorporated into that year's grant of Scorecard LTI.
-At the end of the three-year performance period, the Remuneration Committee assesses our Senior Executive Officers' collective performance on each key objective and each individual Senior Executive Officer's contribution to those achievements (with scores between 0 and 100) and the Board reviews this assessment.
+At the end of the three-year performance period, the Remuneration Committee assesses our Senior Executive Officers' collective performance on each key objective and each individual Senior Executive Officer's contribution to those achievements and the Board reviews this assessment.
 Senior Executive Officers may receive different ratings depending on the contribution they have made during the three-year performance period.
 Although most of the objectives in the Scorecard have quantitative targets, we consider some of the targets to be commercial-in-confidence.
-Consistent from fiscal year 2010, the maximum payout for Scorecard LTI is 300% of target LTI.
+Consistent from fiscal year 2010, the maximum payout for Scorecard LTI is 3.0x target LTI.